shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 No such effect exists in the `A` group because they maintain the baseline conversion rate (there is nothing to diminish.)

-But letting people convert e.g. 20-30 days after the experiment, you will definitely capture the people who take longer to convert, but the *majority* of people who convert are no longer effected by the experiment, **so they are now converting at a similar rate as the `A` group**\*, which add noise into the experiment.
+By letting people convert e.g. 20-30 days after the experiment, you will certainly capture the people who take longer to convert, but the *majority* of people who convert are no longer effected by the experiment, **so they are now converting at a similar rate as the `A` group**, which adds noise into the experiment.

 Another way of saying this is it's likely that the people who converted after 30 days were going to do so anyway, with or without the thing you